microsoft/snmalloc/docs/BUILDING.md

 To use snmalloc on NetBSD, you must either acquire a `libatomic` implementation (for example, from the GCC or LLVM project) or compile with clang.

-snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
+snmalloc has very few dependencies: CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
 Building with GCC is currently not recommended because GCC emits calls to libatomic for 128-bit atomic operations.